What to Write in Email When Sending Resume?

 Sending a resume while applying for a dream job is the first step of the application process.
 Here are the key elements that one must keep in mind while writing an email when sending a resume:

-1. Introduce yourself: Give a brief introduction of yourself, the job for which you are applying for, and your qualifications for the position in the first paragraph.
-This is a great method to capture a hiring manager’s interest and provide them a comprehensive understanding of your qualifications and the reason for your email.
+Give a brief introduction of yourself, the job for which you are applying, and your qualifications for the position in the first paragraph.
+This is a great method to capture a hiring manager’s interest and provide them with a comprehensive understanding of your qualifications and the reason for your email.

-1. Highlight Your Relevant Skills: The consecutive paragraphs or the body of the mail is meant for highlighting your qualifications and experience.
+The consecutive paragraphs or the body of the mail are meant to highlight your qualifications and experience.
 Start with the qualifications that align with the job description and the position you are applying for.
 This will help a recruiting manager to identify your qualifications and what value you can bring to the company if onboarded.

-1. Tone and Language: Keep your email tone pleasant and professional throughout.
+Keep your email tone polite and professional throughout.
 Avoid making the mistake of using unsuitable vocabulary and informal language.
 Remember that the recruiting manager will be seeing this email as your initial impression.

 Also Read: Career Objective for Resume